openedx/open-edx-proposals/oeps/oep-0041-arch-async-server-event-messaging.rst

 analytics events now include a callback URL to get basic user information.
 In this scenario, doubling the consumers that your service has now also doubles the load that your service is placing on the REST endpoint serving this user information.
-Is that safe to do?
+There is no way for you to know whether this is really safe or not.

 One thing to consider is whether we can emit multiple events that better target specific consumer use cases.
 Let's take the ``course_published`` event as an